 Movement: If a unit enters a hex across a road or RR hexside in a rain turn, it expends 2 (not 1) MP.
 A unit entering a hex across a pike hexside expends 11⁄2 (not 1) MP in a rain turn.
-If a unit enters a mountain hex through a hexside crossed by a trail in a rain turn, it expends 3 MP instead of 2; if a unit enters a non-mountain hex through a hexside crossed by a trail in a rain turn, it expends 3 MP instead of 2.
-In rain turn, it expends 1.
+If a unit enters a mountain hex through a hexside crossed by a trail in a rain turn, it expends 3 MP instead of 2; if a unit enters a non-mountain hex through a hexside crossed by a trail in a rain turn, it expends 2 MP instead of 1.
 In rain turns, the cost to enter all types of major terrain without benefit of roads, pikes, trails, or RR is increased (see Terrain Chart).